brsr/tsk/README.md

+# Notice
+You probably want to use the [ecotoxicology package](https://rdrr.io/cran/ecotoxicology/) instead of this.

 # tsk
 Trimmed Spearman-Karber Method.
 A simple nonparametric method to determine median effective doses (LD50, etc.) from dose-response curves.
 This package is based on the paper by Hamilton et al (1977, 1978).